cuweb/web-services-frontend-dev-test/README.md

 # Superheros UI

-This is a really simple project that integrates with Superheros API https://superheroapi.com/
+This is a project that integrates with Superheros API https://superheroapi.com/